 In Jacksonville and throughout the state of Florida, the government, when exercising eminent domain authority, must pay the landowner (or tenant where applicable) fair compensation for the property loss and also pay for the landowner’s attorney’s fees.
 The government must also pay for the experts hired to assist the landowner in the process, typically an appraiser and traffic engineer.

 At Ansbacher Law, our attorneys accept eminent domain and takings cases on a contingency fee basis.
 This means you owe no costs or fees unless you win.
 Attorneys’ fees are paid in addition to your award and do not reduce the amount you receive.
-Accordingly, there is never a reason to negotiate an eminent domain action or takings case without the guidance of an experienced board certified real estate lawyer.
+Accordingly, there is never a reason to negotiate an eminent domain action or take cases without the guidance of an experienced board-certified real estate lawyer.
 It costs you nothing and can potentially save you tens of thousands of dollars.

 In addition to compensation you receive for the real estate property, you may have an entitlement to payments for business damages, including relocation expenses, changes in stationary, and expenses to make your new location fit your needs.
 An individual’s or business’ rights to these damages vary depending on a myriad of factors.
 We are here to guide you through these issues to ensure you are fairly compensated for the damage a taking may do to your business.
 As attorneys’ fees for these damages are not paid by the government entity, unlike damages arising from the taking of the real property, it is important that you are represented by a knowledgeable attorney who can protect your rights efficiently and aggressively.

 Ansbacher Law has experience successfully prosecuting cases under the Bert J. Harris, Jr. Private Property Rights Protection Act and defending landowners in eminent domain proceedings.
 The legal fees are paid for by the government in such cases so there is no cost to obtain valuable legal assistance.